Those words are enough to send dread through the hearts of many.

 About fifteen minutes before our guests were due to arrive, we selected a playlist and lit unscented candles to set a festive mood.

-Hospitality Tip: Answering the door and welcoming your friends into your home will make your guests feel extra special.
-If I’m not quite ready to receive guests, I delegate to Mr. Hines or Hannah.
+Dinner Party Tip: Answering the door and welcoming your friends into your home will make your guests feel extra special.
+If I’m not quite ready to receive guests, I delegate to Matt or Hannah.

 As our friends arrived, we showed them where to put their belongings and where to put the beverages they brought.
 It wasn’t long before everyone was gathered, and we were sipping wine while Kathy shared her expertise with us.